Non-perturbative heavy quark diffusion coefficients in arbitrarily magnetized quark-gluon plasma: HQ momentum and spatial diffusion coefficients

 For $\kappa_T^Y$, the $\theta$ integration term is

 and so, we have

 We see that the same $q$ integration appears in both the cases:

 The integral, and hence, the $\kappa$ are UV divergent.
-This is well known, and arises because our calculations are confined to the region of soft gauge boson momentum transfer\footnote{Soft processes contribute predominantly to $\Gamma$, which justifies neglecting the hard contribution.
-At $B=0$, it has been shown explicitly that adding the hard contribution makes the result UV finite~\cite{Braaten:PRD44'1991}.
-A similar exercise for $B\neq 0$ is left for a future work.}~\cite{Braaten:PRD44'1991}.
+This is well known, and arises because our calculations are confined to the region of soft gauge boson momentum transfer\footnote{ One defines an intermediate momentum scale $q*$, which serves as the lower limit of integration for hard contribution, and as the upper limit for soft contribution.
+On adding the contributions, the $q*$ dependence cancels out in the final result~\cite{Braaten:PRD44'1991}.
+A similar exercise at $B\neq 0$ is left for a future work.}~\cite{Braaten:PRD44'1991}.
 Accordingly, a UV cut-off $q_{max}=3.1Tg^{1/3}$ \cite{Beraudo:NPA831'2009} is applied while evaluating the integrals, so that we have

 For the string part, the relevant integral can be seen from Eq.~\eqref{rho_s}.
 It is

 Because of two extra powers of $q$ in the denominator, this integral is UV finite.
 Thus, the expression for the string parts are